weaveworks/scope/site/integrations.md

 To use Scope with Docker Compose, obtain your `SCOPE_SERVICE_TOKEN`.
 This is found in the console after you've logged in to the Scope service.

+Launch Docker Compose using one of the two fragments below and then set the value of the token as an environment variable.

-Version 2 of this YAML file supports networks and volumes as defined by any of the plugins you might be using.
+Version 2 of this YAML file supports networks and volumes as defined by any plugins you might be using.
 See [Compose File Reference](https://docs.docker.com/compose/compose-file/) for more information.

 Launch Docker Compose with one of the two fragments below and set the value of the Scope as a Service token in an environment variable: